Constellation-Labs/metagraph-examples/examples/DataApi-NFT/README.md

 #### -> `setCalculatedState`

-* This function sets the calculatedState.
+* This function sets calculatedState based on updates in the current snapshot. calculatedState is a state construct that is built up by traversing all snapshots in the chain since genesis.
 You can store this as a variable in memory or use external services such as databases.
 In this example, we use in-memory storage.

 #### -> `getCalculatedState`